thiennp/frontend-mastery-hub/levels/67/README.md

-# Level 67: Error Handling & Monitoring
+# Level 67: API Documentation

 ## Overview
-This level focuses on error handling & monitoring and provides comprehensive learning materials, examples, and projects.
+This level focuses on api documentation and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of error handling & monitoring
+- Understand the core concepts of api documentation
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns